Checking your 2024 horoscope? Astronomy explains why your sign might have changed

 From December 13 2023 to January 1, 2024, Mercury will appear to move in one direction and then, after days of observation, it will seem to slow down and move in the other direction.
 Over the course of three weeks, it will trace out a loop shape in the sky.

 "You're both driving forwards.
 You're both going at pretty high speeds.
-But if you're passing them, you're going at a slightly higher speed, and it looks like they're going backwards," she says.
-"It's like both planets, the Earth and Mercury, are still moving forward in their orbits around the sun, but the Earth just overtakes Mercury for a short time."
+But the car on the inside is moving faster, and when it makes a turn before you do, it looks like it's going in the opposite direction," she says.
+"It's like both planets, the Earth and Mercury, are still moving forward in their orbits around the sun, but Mercury just looks like it's going backwards for a short time."

+It's not an exact analogy — from our perspective on Earth, Mercury appears to go in the opposite direction when both planets are on the same side of the metaphorical track — but it gives you a sense of why this illusion exists.
+Space geometry!
+Anyway, here's a helpful video that illustrates what's happening:

 Which is all to say, our reality can change when perceptions shift.
 These horoscope constellations aren't really moving in the sky — it's the Earth's view of them that has changed.
 So like life, in space, change can sometimes be a matter of perspective.